 - Use secure passwords.

 How-To Geek gives some good password creation tips here.
-You can also use a password generator, like Strong Password Generator or Secure Password Generator.
+You can also use a password generator, like Password Generator or Secure Password Generator.

 - Don’t save your passwords in your browser.